miwlodar/mw-notes-app/README.md

 - BCrypt password encryption
 - all CRUD operations for notes
 - basic frontend using Thymeleaf

+JUnit and Mockito tests included in the app.

 DB pre-populated with the following seed records: